 Note: graduate students are not subject to this deadline and only California residents are considered for institutional grant programs.

 July 1- September 1

-Students who submit a FAFSA and all items requested by the Financial Aid and Scholarship Office on their MyUCSC To Do List, will receive an e-mail when an official financial aid offer is ready to review on MyUCSC.
+Students who submit a financial aid application and all items requested by the Financial Aid and Scholarship Office on their MyUCSC To Do List, will receive an e-mail when an official financial aid offer is ready to review on MyUCSC.
 Admitted students who accept their admission offer will receive an official aid offer after they accept their offer of admission.

 Fall quarter bills are posted.
-Students may view charges and anticipated aid.
-Pay any balance remaining after subtracting anticipated financial aid.
-After you accept an aid offer, you may use our Payment Estimator to estimate how much you will owe for fall quarter.
+After you accept an aid offer, you may use our Payment Estimator to estimate how much you will owe for the quarter.

-Students receiving loans for the first time must complete loan promissory notes and entrance counseling before loan funds will credit their student account.
-(Perkins recipients must complete the promissory note each year.)
+First time borrowers must complete the loan promissory note and entrance counseling for the loan they wish to take out before funds will credit their student accounts.
 See Important Next Steps.